 Have your concession or health care card with you everywhere you take your phone.

 We need to know about changes that could stop you from having a card.

 If you don’t tell us when these changes happen, you may be doing the wrong thing.

 - you marry or start or stop living with your partner

 - you start or stop being the main carer of a child

 - your home address changes

 - your income changes

-You may be able to keep your card for a short time after returning to work.
+We will cancel you card if you stop getting a Centrelink payment.
+However, you may be able to keep your card for a short time after you return to work.